chl/ringo-processing/README.md

 Of course!
 Just start `ringo`, wire up ringo-processing and let it roll.

-A typical (if not particularly exciting) REPL session might look like that:
+A typical (if not particularly exciting) REPL session might look like this:

     require("ringo-processing").wire(this)
     run({exit: false}) // do not exit when frame is closed